z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 and are therefore not shown in this chapter.
 For details please see the ACB, ACB1 and ACB2 macros in the mac folder.

+> [!NOTE]
-Direct access to subfields in the ACB is discouraged.
-Use SHOWCB ACB=, TESTCB ACB= and/or MODCB ACB= to inspect, test, and/or modify the ACB's content.
+> Direct access to subfields in the ACB is strongly discouraged.
+Use SHOWCB ACB=, TESTCB ACB= and/or
+> MODCB ACB= to inspect, test, and/or modify the ACB's content.

 All keywords on the ACB macro are optional.
 Before the cluster is opened, all ACB values can be modified using MODCB ACB=, or by changing the ACB directly.